sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 #### Node.js

-When using Node.js we can require the functionality of ruby gems and code from other files by using the `require` function, typically at the top of the file.
+When using Node.js we can require the functionality of Node.js modules distributed via npm and code from other files by using the `require` function, typically at the top of the file.
 An example of requiring the express module:

 ~~~~~~~~
 var express = require('express');